"Some of the best lessons we ever learn, we learn from our mistakes and failures. The error of the past is the success and wisdom of the future."

 S&P 500 reaches a bottom in March 2009

-Now, I’m sure Barton did not know in any greater degree of certainty how things were going to pan out in the future.
-Neither could he have envisaged all the things we would experience in the global economy and in global markets since then.
+Now, I'm sure Barton did not know in any greater degree of certainty how things were going to pan out in the future.
+Neither could he have envisaged all the things we would experience in the global economy and markets since then.
 However, he knew just a few things and he had enough to go with.
 The first was that as an optimist, he knew that the world would not come to an end.
 Secondly, thanks to the meeting we had, we now know that he thought that 2008 was not as bad as 1974.
-Thirdly, he knew from his experience that when the market is raving mad and moving exponentially higher in a bull market or collapsing in a heap of depression in bear markets, he had the fortitude to be able to say that enough is enough.
-In other words, he thought the market had priced in a worst case scenario and things would actually be better than the market’s collective expectations.
-Finally, he knew that long term he would always prefer to be an owner of companies rather than a borrower to them.
-Equities were in his blood and flowing through his vein.
-He knew it wasn’t a perfect science and sometimes you have to go with your gut.
+Thirdly, he knew from experience that when the market is raving mad and moving exponentially higher in a bull market or collapsing in a heap of depression in bear markets, enough is enough.
+In other words, he thought the market had priced in a worst case scenario and things would actually be better than the market's collective expectations.
+Finally, he knew that long-term, he would always prefer to be an owner of companies rather than a borrower to them.
+Equities were in his blood.
+He knew it wasn't a perfect science and sometimes you have to go with your gut.
 He made the call and the rest, as they say, is history.
-Unfortunately, with his passing in 2012, he only got to see a part of the recovery, but we of course now know that since his amazingly timed call, the market never looked back and continued to power forward rising more than four-fold for beyond the next 10 years.
+Unfortunately, with his passing in 2012, he only got to see a part of the recovery, but we of course now know that since his amazingly-timed call, the market never looked back and continued to power forward rising more than four-fold for beyond the next 10 years.

 When you look at what happened in 1974, you realize how shocking and powerful that impact must have been on a young Barton Biggs.
 The invasion of Israel that began the Yom Kippur War had resulted in an oil embargo and oil prices shot up to historic levels.
 The end of Bretton Woods and the depreciation of the USD had shocked currency markets.
 Inflation as a result went to double digits and interest rates spiked up.
 The US president Nixon was being impeached, and it was the first time in history that a sitting president had resigned because of this and there was political turmoil.
 The world was shell-shocked, uncertainty reigned supreme, and markets showed tremendous volatility on its way down.
 These were huge external shocks and the market cratered and ended up falling almost 50% from the peak.